 Ebright Creek aquatic habitat was characterized from the stream mouth at Lake Sammamish upstream to the furthest extent of flowing water during the low flow conditions observed in August, 2015.
+The next stream mapping effort is scheduled for Year 3 (2017).

 A total of 1,300 m (4,265 feet) of the stream was delineated.
 For the purposes of this project, Ebright Creek was divided into nine survey reaches representing obvious changes in the riparian zone, stream channel gradient and confinement, and human influence adjacent to the stream (Figure 1).